Optimizing magnetic coupling in lumped element superconducting resonators for molecular spin qubits: Experimental results and discussion

-Although approximations prevent a direct comparison with the experimental data, this analysis enables the identification of distinct contributions to $\delta \omega_{\rm r}$.
+This analysis enables the identification of distinct contributions to $\delta \omega_{\rm r}$.
 We resolve two primary spin subsets: (a) spins strongly coupled to the excitation line and located far from the LER inductor (low $G_1$, high $G_1^{\text{line}}$), and (b) spins more strongly coupled to the LER photons, but less exposed to the excitation line (higher $G_1$, lower $G_1^{\text{line}}$).
 By applying Eq.~\eqref{eq:ensemble_dispersive_shift} to the numerically integrated trajectories from Eqs. \eqref{eq:sim_EOM}a–c, we obtain the dispersive shift generated by these two spin species.

 Figure \ref{fig:dispersive_sim} shows illustrative results that follow from these simulations.
-Spins located near the excitation line (Fig. \ref{fig:dispersive_sim}a) exhibit a damped Rabi oscillation when driven at $\Omega_S$, but produce negligible signal under excitation at $\omega_r - \Delta$.
+Spins located near the excitation line (subset `a', Fig. \ref{fig:dispersive_sim}a) exhibit a damped Rabi oscillation when driven at $\omega_{\rm pump} = \Omega_S$ ($=\omega_{\rm r}+\Delta$), but produce negligible signal under excitation at $\omega_{\rm pump} = \omega_{\rm r} - \Delta$.
 The Rabi frequency that characterizes the oscillation is then $\Omega_{\rm R}/2 \pi \simeq G_1^{\text{line}}/2 \pi \simeq 2.5$ MHz, which agrees very well with the experimental value (Fig. \ref{fig:oscillations2}).
-On the other hand, spins with higher coupling to the LER (Fig. \ref{fig:dispersive_sim}b), the subset labeled as b, present the additional oscillatory response attributed to the side components of the square pulse and that result from the hybridization between spin and photon in the LER mode that is excited by these components.
+On the other hand, spins with higher coupling to the LER inductor (subset `b', Fig. \ref{fig:dispersive_sim}b) present the additional oscillatory response attributed to square pulse sidebands, which result from the spin-photon hybridization in the LER mode that is excited by these components.